Code-Institute-Submissions/ci-bloggy/bloggy/docs/TESTING.md

 Similarly for oldest first, database query is utilised to filter it by *last_updated* in ascending order.

 To sort by popularity, database query is used to filter results by *views* which is also displaying on post cards next to read time.

+### 🛠 Registration form

+WTForms validators are used to validate all forms on the site along some custom checks (ie. if the username exists in the database or not etc.)

+All validators used in the registration form can be seen in `forms.py` file and more about WTForms validators can be read about [here](https://wtforms.readthedocs.io/en/2.3.x/validators/)

+If the validation of any of the fields fails on submit, a message will be displayed under the field in red text.

+If the validation is successful user's details - username, email, password and profile picture are stored in the users collection & their blog title and description are stored in the blogs collection.

+Once user is successfully registered they are redirected to the login form with a flash message informing them they've been successfully registered.

+### 🛠 Login form

+Similarly to the [registration form](#registration-form), WTForms is used to preform validation checks of the form.

+All validators used in the registration form can be seen in `forms.py` file.

+If the validation of any of the fields fails on submit, a message will be displayed under the field in red text.

+Users details - username and password are compared to the ones in the database (password hash is checked using [bcrypt](https://flask-bcrypt.readthedocs.io/en/latest/)).
+If the details match user will be brought to their user page with flash message informing them they've been successfully logged in.
+If the details do not match, flash message will display "Details incorrect".

+### 🛠 Write a new post form

+Once again, WTForms is used to validate form on this page, all validators used in the registration form can be seen in `forms.py` file.

+If the validation of any of the fields fails on submit, a message will be displayed under the field in red text.

+Should an anonymous user try and access the `/user/new_post` page, they will be redirected to the login page with a flash message reading *You must be logged in to create a new post*

+### 🛠 Read a single post

+By clicking *Read* on the post card user will be brought to the `/post/<post_id>` page where, by using post ID, post title, image, body and author details will be pulled from the database.
+Reader is able to visit author's profile by clicking on *Visit their profile* link under the author's name.

+### 🛠 Edit a post

+*Edit* option will only appear on the post card if the user is logged in as the creator of the post or if the logged in user is admin.
+By clicking on the edit link user is essentially brought back to the pre-populated 'New post" page where they are able to edit any post data they like.

+WTForms is used to validate form on this page, all validators used in the registration form can be seen in `forms.py` file.

+If the validation of any of the fields fails on submit, a message will be displayed under the field in red text.

+Should an anonymous user try and access the `/post/<post_id>/edit` page, they will be redirected to the home page with a flash message reading *You don't have permission to edit this post*

+### 🛠 Delete a post

+*Delete* option will only appear on the post card if the user is logged in as the creator of the post or if the logged in user is admin.
+By clicking on the delete link, a modal is displayed to the user prompting them to confirm the deletion of the post and warning them that that action cannot be undone.

+If the user click's *Delete* the modal will disappear and the post will be deleted.
+If the user click's cancel, the modal will disappear but the post will not get deleted.

+Should an anonymous user try and access the `/post/<post_id>/delete` page, they will be redirected to the home page with a flash message reading *You don't have permission to delete this post*